 Space Rate – The Rand value associated with the contracting of advertising space for an individual billboard “face”.
 The rate is based on the contracted time period an advertiser wishes to secure the space for which may or may not include other costs (production, embellishments, installation, etc).

-Specifications sheet or Sales sheet – a documents which highlights an advertising sites key information, such as: GPS coordinates, which direction it is facing, address etc. in additional to any other sales information relating to a sites, such as: car count, points of interest etc.
+Specifications sheet or Sales sheet – a documents which highlights an advertising sites key information, such as: GPS coordinates, which direction it is facing, address etc. in additional to any other sales information relating to a sites, such as: traffic counts, points of interest etc.

 Substrate – A wide variety of material used to produce OOH displays.
 Billboard substrates are typically made from thermoplastic polymers or PVC.
 Many street furniture and transit substrates are made from vinyl type stickers among other materials.

 Suburban ad – Are ads situated beneath the suburb area sign.
-They are generally illuminated, providing ad exposure during all hours of the day.
 The term suburb refers to a “neighborhood”, in South Africa as most (but not all) “suburbs” have legally recognised borders and often (but not always) separate postal codes.

 Target Audience – The profile of the most desired consumer prospects for a product or service, listed by characteristics such as demographic, psychographic, behavioral, lifestyle, brand or media consumption and purchase behavior.

 Transit or Bus Shelter – A curbside structure located at regular stopping points along urban bus routes for people to wait for public and private transportation.
 Out-of-home companies often create advertising space on them targeting vehicle and pedestrian traffic.

 Traffic Count – The recording of the number of vehicles passing an out-of-home unit or location over a period of time, traditional a week or a month.